Opposition taps ex-premier Mahathir as PM candidate in Malaysia elections

 Wan Saiful Wan Jan, chief executive of the Institute for Democracy and Economic Affairs in Kuala Lumpur, said Mahathir clearly has influence, judging by how quickly the opposition accepted him.

 Mahathir "has the capabilities to bring in and influence people ... just like Anwar," Wan Saiful said.
-"He is very attractive among the rural voters who feel Pakatan Harapan (the opposition coalition) has not been defending the rights of the Malays," he said, referring to the country's majority race, which forms the bulk of the electorate.
+"He is very attractive among the rural voters who feel Pakatan Harapan (the opposition pact) has not been defending the rights of the Malays," he said, referring to the country's majority race, which forms the bulk of the electorate.

 Wan Saiful added that support for the opposition is growing, especially in states where Barisan Nasional rules.